pgdogdev/docs/docs/features/sharding/cross-shard-queries/index.md

 cross_shard_disabled = true
 ```

-If this feature is enabled, and a query doesn't have a sharding key, instead of executing the query, PgDog will return an error and abort the transaction.
+When this setting is enabled and a query doesn't have a sharding key, instead of executing the query, PgDog will return an error and abort the transaction.

 ## Read more